code-423n4/2024-03-abracadabra-money/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 # Abracadabra MIMSwap On Blast
-This repo is a curated version of our main repository `https://github.com/Abracadabra-money/abracadabra-money-contracts` so that it contains the minimal codebase required for this product.
+This repo is a curated version of our main repository `https://github.com/Abracadabra-money/abracadabra-money-contracts` so it contains the minimal codebase required for this product.

 # Overview

 MIMSwap is a fork of Dodo V2 but refactored, so it's more aligned with our needs.
-The math formula weren't changed.
+The math formula wasn't changed.

 - We ported it to Solidity 0.8.
-You can compare with the original repo here: https://github.com/DODOEX/contractV2/tree/main/contracts/DODOStablePool
+You can compare it with the original repo here: https://github.com/DODOEX/contractV2/tree/main/contracts/DODOStablePool

 - We are using a Mix of DSP + private pool
 - We made our own Factory  / Router periphery
 - MagicLpAggregator would be used to price MagicLP collateral for Cauldrons
-- Some contracts were wrapped so it's usuable with Blast L2 yield claiming
+- Some contracts were wrapped so it's usable with Blast L2 yield claiming
-- BlastOnboarding is currently live and it's a LLE where people deposit MIM/USDB and once ready we would upgrade BlastOnboarding implementation to use BlastOnboardingBoot
+- BlastOnboarding is currently live and it's an LLE where people deposit MIM/USDB once ready we would upgrade the BlastOnboarding implementation to use BlastOnboardingBoot
 - BlastOnboarding source code is a bit different from the live version because we improved how we can claim the yields post-deployment.
-It was changed in case we want to run another LLE in the futur.
+It was changed in case we want to run another LLE in the future.
 - BlastOnboardingBoot would create a single MagicLP for MIM/USDB
 - People will be able to claim their LP and stake it locked or not to get extra Blast point boosting
-- People that deposited unlocked into the LLE can withdraw at any time during and after
+- People who deposited unlocked into the LLE can withdraw at any time during and after
-- Only the one that locked during the LLE can claim a share of the MagicLP and optionaly stake (locked or not).
+- Only the one that locked during the LLE can claim a share of the MagicLP and optionally stake (locked or not).
 - MagicLP staking uses LockingMultiRewards
 - LockingMultiRewards is a fork of Curve MultiRewards.
-- LockingMultiRewards allows to stake, lock or unlocked during 13 weeks.
+- LockingMultiRewards allows you to stake, lock, or unlock during 13 weeks.
 Locks are released by a Gelato task offchain.
 An epoch is 7 days.
 Rewards are distributed during the epoch.
-The rewards claimed during an epoch are only available the other epoch + the rewards from the previous epoch if any.
+The rewards claimed during an epoch are only available in the other epoch + the rewards from the previous epoch if any.

 ## Links